WINE2021-Exp/WINE2021-Exp.github.io/README.md

 how to collectively examine multiple experiments and obtain insights into experimental design and analysis.

+### Selected reading list for tutorial

+**\[Introduction to online field experiments\]**

+*Chen, Yan, and Joseph Konstan. \"Online field experiments: A selective survey of methods.\" Journal of the Economic Science Association 1.1 (2015): 29-42.*

+This paper presents an overview of the design and analysis for online field experiments.
+It covers representative studies from both economics and computer science.

+**\[Empirical evidence for interference\]**

+*Muchnik, Lev, Sinan Aral, and Sean J. Taylor. \"Social influence bias:
+A randomized experiment.\" Science 341.6146 (2013): 647-651.*

+This paper represents the literature on identifying empirical evidence of interference (social influence) between units.

+**\[Cluster randomization\]**

+*Bharat K Chandar, Ali Hortaçsu, John A List, Ian Muir, and Jeffrey M Wooldridge.
+Design and analysis of cluster-randomized field experiments in panel data settings.
+National Bureau of Economic Research, 2019.*

+This paper examines best practices for estimating unit-level treatment effects in cluster-randomized field experiments and uses insights from their analysis to evaluate the effect of a nationwide tipping field experiment on Uber.

+**\[Graph cluster randomization\]**

+*Ugander, Johan, et al. \"Graph cluster randomization: Network exposure to multiple universes.\" Proceedings of the 19th ACM SIGKDD International Conference on Knowledge Discovery and Data Mining.
+2013.*

+This paper proposed a novel approach to address spillover effects on large-scale social networks--graph cluster randomization.
+Here clusters are the graph clusters (communities) on networks

+*Pouget-Abadie, Jean, et al. \"Testing for arbitrary interference on experimentation platforms.\" Biometrika 106.4 (2019): 929-940.*

+This paper proposes an approach to compare graph cluster randomization and individual level assignment.
+Graph cluster randomization is shown to largely reduce bias in estimating treatment effects.

+**\[Bipartite experiments\]**

+*Holtz, David, et al. \"Reducing interference bias in online marketplace pricing experiments.\" Available at SSRN 3583836 (2020).*

+This paper aims to address the interference on two-sided markets, which is a good example for bipartite experiments.

+**\[Switchback randomization\]**

+*Bojinov, Iavor, David Simchi-Levi, and Jinglong Zhao. \"Design and analysis of switchback experiments.\" Available at SSRN 3684168 (2020).*

+This paper derives the optimal design of switchback experiments under the assumption of limited period of carryover effects.

+**\[Relaxing SUTVA\]**

+*Peter M Aronow and Cyrus Samii. \"Estimating average causal effects under general interference, with application to a social network experiment.\" Ann Appl Stat (2017).*

+This paper presents a randomization-based framework that relaxes SUTVA under general interference between units.

+**\[Incorporating machine learning\]**

+*Alex Chin.
+Regression adjustments for estimating the global treatment effect in experiments with interference.
+Journal of Causal Inference, 7(2), 2019.*

+This paper proposes a novel approach that allows researchers to convert the problem of detecting interference into a feature engineering problem.

+**\[Applications\]**

+*Ya Xu, Nanyu Chen, Addrian Fernandez, Omar Sinno, and Anmol Bhasin.
+\"From infrastructure to culture: A/B testing challenges in large scale social networks.\" In KDD(2015).
+2227--2236.*

+From an industry perspective, this paper discusses challenges, best practices and pitfalls in evaluating results of online controlled experiments.

 ### Co-organizers and Speakers

 - **David Holtz**, University of California, Berkeley